mslembro/firebase-realtime-db-upython/README.md

 ### Update in Firebase Realtime Database

-The update function takes 2 arguments:
+The update function takes two arguments:

 * path: which is a URI-based path
 * data: which takes a dictionary